dinhdiep/MONOD2/README.md

 ### Generating the data matrices

-First, make a list of paths to haplotype files.
+First, a list of paths to haplotype files should be generated with the `ls` tool in unix.
 The script allows for `AMF`, `MHL`, or `IMF` to be the output metric for the data matrix and a regions definition (BED) file should be provided to make the matrix.

 ```
 cghap2matrix.sh [list of haplotype files] <AMF|MHL|IMF> [output name prefix] [target bed file]